Firstapostolicchurch/documentation/content/applications/inventory_and_mrp/manufacturing/basic_setup/bill_configuration.rst

 .. |BOMs| replace:: :abbr:`BoMs (Bills of Materials)`
 .. |list| replace:: :icon:`fa-list-ul` :guilabel:`(list)`

-A *bill of materials* (or *BoM* for short) documents the component quantities needed for a product, often including production operations and step-by-step guidelines.
+A *bill of materials* (or *BoM* for short) documents specific components, along with their respective quantities, that are needed to produce or repair a product.
+In Odoo, |BoMs| as blueprints for manufactured goods and kits, and often include production operations and step-by-step guidelines, as well.

 BoM setup
 =========